makwojwwa/Dynatrace_GDA/Dynatrace Log Management and Analytics DQL Query Tutorial.md

 ![Available statuses with quantities](Images/screenshot04_summarize_result.jpg "Available statuses with quantities")

-### Calculating the number of logs with a specific status
+### Counting logs with a specific status among all logs
 Thanks to the above query you've learned what statuses your logs can have and how many logs with a specific status there are.
 Now let's suppose that you'd like to know how many logs have the ```ERROR``` status out of the total number of logs.
 To get this information, you still need to use the ```summarize``` command, but this time the query will be more complex.

 1. Delete line 2 of your query.